ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2024-12-27-my-first-burnout.md

 I went on to build the first parts of the required infrastructure using AWS CDK.
 After a few days of work, I presented my work so far to our boss.
 He looked at the AWS CDK code for a few seconds and said to me: "This is wrong.
 Infrastructure should not be defined with code.
 It must be defined with configuration files.
 You should have used Terraform."

 I was too tired to fight back.
 In hindsight, I think he did not even know what AWS CDK was.
 Maybe he thought that I was building infrastructure using imperative commands with AWS SDK.
+After this incident, my motivation plummeted.

 ## The crash

+On one morning, I had a video call with one of my dear colleagues from the MLOps team.
+We were discussing something related to the work we had done before.
+During the call, I noticed that I was not feeling well.
+I found it impossible to focus on what my colleague was saying.
+I felt nauseous and dizzy.
+I had to end the call and tell my colleague that I wasn't feeling well.
+I went home and took the rest of the day as sick leave.

+Next morning, I was walking to the bus stop some 100 meters away from my home.
+During the walk, I noticed being out-of-breath.
+My heart raced and pounded in my chest.
+The thought of commuting to work made me feel even worse.
+I realized that something was wrong.

+I can't remember that well what happened on the next few days, but here is my best guess.
+I contacted occupation healthcare and explained my symptoms to the doctor.
+I felt that he did not take me seriously.
+He told me to discuss my situation inside my company and assigned 2-3 days of sick leave.

+I talked to one of the managers in my company.
+He said that I could take a few days more of sick leave and then try to return to the client work.
+He would talk to my account owner and see how they could improve my wellbeing in the project.

+The thought of returning to work for the client made me absolutely sick.
+I knew that, for the sake of my own health, I could not go back.
+However, there was no clear way out of the project.
+I felt that by leaving the project I would disappoint my own company and cause some terrible damage, only due to me being unable to handle a little pressure.
+It also felt a lot of shame about the thought of leaving the project due to personal health issues – I was a lead developer and supposed to lead by example.

+Altogether, I was away from work only a week or so.